Fear Zero: 2004–2005: Early years, first album Fear Zero, and EP Concentrated

-“I would say it comes from a place that is a love for music,” Sadler said on Jango radio.
-“I tried to write songs that made me happy.
-It’s just ideas.
+"I would say it comes from a place that is a love for music," Sadler said on Jango radio.
+"I tried to write songs that made me happy.
+It's just ideas.
 You collect ideas as time goes on.
-If it’s a good idea, I’m all for it.
-If one were a genius, they might have an iron fist, but to me all that matters is whatever makes the song better.”
+If it's a good idea, I'm all for it.
+If one were a genius, they might have an iron fist, but to me all that matters is whatever makes the song better."
 Ed Sadler grew up listening to rock and metal.
 He studied at Selkirk College, and Capilano College from which he graduated with honours.
 “Finding players that are on the same wavelength was tough.
 My technique has been honed by my jazz experience so I was trying to find guys who were technically good and could do their own thing.”

 On 1 January 2004, Fear Zero independently released their first and eponymous album Fear Zero, which included their most popular song to date "Satellite."
 The album received Canada-wide airplay.
 The single "Sunday Morning" was a top 40 hit and "Satellite" reached the top 50.
-The band toured British Columbia and Alberta, and set out on a cross-Canada tour in late 2004.
+The band toured British Columbia and Alberta, and set out on a cross-Canada tour in late 2004 Orcasound.com review lauded their debut describing it as "anxious sounding modern rock".
+The album covers such themes as abuse and "crazy city dating scene".

 The first band release was virtually a one-man do-it-yourself undertaking.
 Sadler hired the musicians, did the radio tracking, handled the distribution, and the bookings.

 In 2005, the band released an EP titled Concentrated.
 The single "Porno Nation" was placed in the top ten of the annual CFOX Seeds competition in Vancouver.
 Another single from that same album, "Day Of Our Last Night", was in the top 50 chart at Canadian AOR radio.
 The song was later featured in the American-Canadian television show "Ties That Bind" and Netflix movie "Pretty Little Stalker".
 The EP also included a bonus radio edit of the song "Beautiful Scars".
+"Beautiful scars" is included on the EP in two versions as a radio edit and a longer version.
+"Melodic.net" gave Concentrated three-and-a-half stars out four, comparing them to bands Red Hot Chili Peppers, Third Eye Blind, and Sugar Ray.
+The song "Porno Nation" was described as "supercatchy" and "Day Of Our Last Night" was described as "candy for the ears".